 We also provide baby clothes and blankets, toys and books, and hygiene products for the children.

-Much of our time is dedicated to educating government officials, other organizations, and the public about the situation of mothers who are trafficked and in prostitution and their children.
-While there is increasing awareness of the situation of adolescent girls who are trafficked, few people appreciate that many adult women in the sex industry are also mothers.
+Much of our time is dedicated to educating government officials, other organizations, and the public about the situation of mothers who are trafficked and in prostitution/sex wrok and their children.
+While there is increasing awareness of the situation of adolescent girls who are trafficked, few people appreciate that many adult women in sex work are also mothers.

 Our position is that society needs to understand that first and foremost these are mothers and their children and are families.
 Therefore, society needs to address the situation of these families as we would for other families and not stigmatize the mothers or their children.